 But not all at once, please!
 LOL If you want to ensure that I will be available to assist you, contact me (preferably at least a month) in advance.
-And for some of you who have landed on this web page but don’t know me, a suitable and slightly more economic option to secure my time, skills and knowledge could be to prepay for my work, by using PayPal.
-(You’d get a discount for the prepayment, and PayPal safeguards your payment.)
+And, for some of you who have landed on this web page but don’t know me yet, a suitable and slightly more economic option to secure my time, skills and knowledge could be to prepay for my work by using PayPal.
+(You’d get a discount for the prepayment, while PayPal protects your interests.)

 I have written for geochemists and environmental chemists (and toxicologists) as well as for clients and staff of global high-end engineering consultancies (notably Arcadis).